 Consumption trends last week

-Last week, total US natural gas consumption declined by 10.8% week-over-week.
-Consumption fell by over 30%, compared to the week before, in the residential and commercial sectors.
-Industrial consumption fell by 3.4%.
-Consumption for power generation increased by 0.6%.
+Last week, total US natural gas consumption decreased by 1.7% week-over-week.
+Consumption declined in the residential and commercial sectors by 5.2%.
+Industrial consumption declined by 1.1%.
+Consumption for power generation increased by 0.7%.

-Lower natural gas consumption is bearish for natural gas prices.
-This is negative for gas producers like Enerplus (ERF), Southwest Energy (SWN), Range Resources (RRC), and Antero Resources (AR).
-Southwest Energy and Range Resources are part of the iShares Global Energy ETF (IXC).
-They account for ~0.7% of IXC.
+Low natural gas consumption is bearish for natural gas prices.
+This hurts gas-weighted producers like Southwest Energy (SWN), ECA (ECA), Cabot Oil and Gas (COG), and EQT (EQT).
+All of these companies are part of the iShares Global Energy ETF (IXC).
+They account for 1.8% of IXC.

 The increase in consumption would be a result of increased demand from the industrial and electric power sectors.
-Increased consumption would be positive for companies that produce natural gas.
+Increased consumption would be positive for the companies mentioned above.
 Demand from the power sector is forecasted to grow by 11.5% in 2015.
-Then, it’s expected to fall 2.2% in 2016.
+It’s expected to fall 2.2% in 2016.

-Industrial consumption is forecasted to increase by 4.9% and 2.5% in 2015 and 2016, respectively, due to new industrial projects coming online—mainly in the fertilizer and chemical sectors.
+Industrial consumption is forecasted to increase by 4.9% and 2.5% in 2015 and 2016, respectively, due to new industrial projects coming online—predominantly in the fertilizer and chemical sectors.